ARC-AGI-3

 What we bring to the competition

-SAGE (Situation-Aware Guidance Engine)
+SAGE (Situation-Aware Governance Engine)

 Membot